asbru-cm/asbru-cm/README.md

   Yes.

-  As [David Torrejon Vaquerizas](https://github.com/perseo22), the author of PAC Manager, could not find time, for some reasons that we respect, to continue the work on his project and was not open for external contributions [see this](https://github.com/perseo22/pacmanager/issues/57), a fork was needed to ensure the future and give the opportunity to the community to take over.
+  As [David Torrejon Vaquerizas](https://github.com/perseo22), the author of PAC Manager, could not find time, for some reasons that we respect, to continue the work on his project and was not open for external contributions ([see this](https://github.com/perseo22/pacmanager/issues/57)), a fork was needed to ensure the future and give the opportunity to the community to take over.

 ### Contributing